The Best Manicotti Recipe

 Can manicotti be prepared ahead of time?

 This recipe is great to make ahead of time!
-I would recommend making the recipe as is, uncooked, and storing it in the refrigerator for up to 3 days.
-Take it out of the fridge, and allow it to sit at room temperature for about 30 minutes before cooking.
-Cook as directed.
+I recommend making it as is, uncooked, and storing it in the refrigerator for up to 3 days.
+Remove it from the fridge and allow it to sit at room temperature for about 30 minutes before cooking.
+Bake as directed.

-I have also made the cheese mixture alone ahead of time.
-I stored the mixture in freezer bags in the fridge for up to 3-5 days before cooking the manicotti shells.
+I have also made the cheese mixture ahead of time.
+I stored the mixture in freezer bags in the fridge for 3-5 days before cooking the manicotti shells.
 This worked well!

 How do you keep manicotti shells from splitting?

-The trick here is to gently place the cheese mixture into the cooked manicotti shells, I love using a silicone pastry bag to squeeze the mixture into the shells.
+The trick here is gently placing the cheese mixture into the cooked manicotti shells; I love using a silicone pastry bag to squeeze the mixture into the shells.
 I’ve found the shells work better right after removing them from the pot while they’re still soft.
-If you wait too long they tend to stick together.
+If you wait too long, they tend to stick together.

-A large narrow spoon may also be a good option if you don’t have a pastry bag.
+If you don’t have a pastry bag, a large, narrow spoon may also be a good option.
 You could also use a gallon-sized ziplock bag with a hole clipped in one corner.

 What can you serve as a side with manicotti?